UberHowley/haii-a4/README.md

 # Assignment #4 Setup Instructions

-## Step #0 Create a Discord Account, Server, and Bot
-Read the instructions in Glow and watch the Assignment 4 video for directions on how to do this.

 ## Step #1 Install Necessary Programming Modules (new!)
 This week, in addition to Anaconda Python 3.8 (or greater) with Jupyter Notebooks and pandas, you'll also need to install the `discord`, `fastai`, and `nest_asyncio` modules.